kaito881221/endgame-protocol/README.md

 o	The official community channel for real-time communication and discussion with other players and the team.
 •	•	Discord: https://discord.gg/3wCwTj6Sf8
 o	The channel for in-depth discussions, including strategy talks, governance proposals, and AMAs (Ask Me Anything).
-Become the first survivor and make SuFi history.
+Become the first survivor and make SurFi history.

 ---

-12. Conclusion: Why Join SuFi Now?
+12. Conclusion: Why Join SurFi Now?
 Over the past few years, we have witnessed the birth and death of countless cryptocurrency projects.
 The era of HODL, inflated by vague expectations, has faded, and the mirage of GameFi, built upon unsustainable rewards, has vanished.
 The market is now asking: "So, what's next?"
 Endgame Protocol is the clearest and boldest answer to that question.
 We do not make empty promises.
 Instead, we present a system proven by code.
 We are not proposing the passive accumulation of wealth; rather, we invite you into a dynamic world where your every action becomes value.
 The core values of Endgame Protocol are clear:
-•	The First: We are pioneering a new paradigm called 'Survival Finance (SuFi).'
+•	The First: We are pioneering a new paradigm called 'Survival Finance (SurFi).'
 You will not be a simple early investor, but a Pioneer writing the first page of a new history.
 •	Transparency: All our laws are published on the smart contract and apply fairly to everyone.
 There is no intervention from centralized entities or hidden rules.
 There is only the code.
 •	Dynamism: Here, assets are no longer dormant.
 You will experience a living economy where your every strategy and action creates ripples throughout the ecosystem, and where value is ceaselessly regenerated through survival and competition.
 This is more than an investment; it is an opportunity to prove your skill.